jpaola/Learning-Python/README.md

 ## Functions

-A function consists of many parts, so let’s first get familiar with its core - a function definition.
+A function consists of many parts, so let’s first get familiar with its core, a function definition.

 **Note:** Function names in Python are written in snake_case.